 In 1987 the American Association of Cheerleading Coaches & Administrators was formed, and it wasn’t long after that that the important of safety education among Cheerleaders and those who trained them became obvious.
 This was the first seeds of National Cheerleading Safety Month coming to pass.

-How To Celebrate Cheerleading Safety Month
+How To celebrate National Cheerleading Safety Month

-There are a number of great ways to celebrate Cheerleading Safety Month, starting with being an active advocate for safety in your local cheerleading squad.
+There are a number of great ways to celebrate National Cheerleading Safety Month, starting with being an active advocate for safety in your local cheerleading squad.
 This is a special opportunity for parents and administrators, a chance to make certain that your children or team is observing all the necessary safety practices to ensure they have a great, and safe, time.

 You can also make contact with the National Cheer Safety Foundation to register as an official Cheer Safety Ambassador with their organization.
 This allows you to report injuries in cheerleading, build an emergency plan, and generally be a great asset to your team, your children, and their safety.